software-students-fall2022/final-project-project5-team8/README.md

 OPENAI_API_KEY = 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
 ```
+**Please be aware that the OPENAI_API_KEY is only valid for a limited time due to openai company measures, please contact our group member if a new api key is needed.
+Without a proper api key, some functions for our app would not work but wouldn't affect other features.**

 ## Running with Docker

 1. Navigate to the root folder of this project, then run:
    ```
    docker compose up